Hardening and Maintenance

 Stale scan recovery

-In the worker's polling loop (scripts/run-scan-worker.py), before processing new scan messages, it checks for scans that have been running longer than VEGA_SCAN_RUNNING_STALE_SECONDS (default: 6 hours).
+In the scan worker's polling loop, before processing new scan messages, ReconcileScansUseCase checks for scans that have been running longer than VEGA_SCAN_RUNNING_STALE_SECONDS (default: 6 hours).

-These stale scans happen when: - A runner task crashes without writing a failure event - The ECS task is stopped by AWS (e.g., spot interruption) before finishing - A network partition prevents the runner from writing its final status
+Stale scans happen when: - A runner task crashes without writing a failure event - The ECS task is stopped by AWS before finishing - A network partition prevents the runner from writing its final status

-1. Detects scans that are running but older than the stale threshold
+1. Detects scans in running state older than the stale threshold

-2. Checks if the associated ECS task is still alive
+2. Checks if the associated ECS runner task is still alive

 3. If the ECS task is gone, marks the scan failed with a stale-scan error event

-4. Preserves any partial findings and events that were already written
+4. Preserves any partial findings and events already written

 Cleanup

-app/api/hardening.py exposes operational state through protected API endpoints.
-These require elevated group membership.
+api/routers/operations.py exposes operational state through protected API endpoints.
+These require operator or root role.

 |---|---|